Consequences of Refusing a DUI Breath or Blood Test: Is it Unconstitutional?

 Although the latest authority on this issue come from Georgia, there is a strong argument to be made that using a breath or blood test refusal against a Nevada driver should be declared unconstitutional.

 If you or someone you know has been arrested for DUI, call the lawyers at The Wright Law Group, P.C. today.
 Our lawyers have decades of criminal defense experience, and we can help you achieve the best possible outcome; and depending on the circumstances, we may be able to help you keep your license.
 Don’t wait!
 In most DUI cases, the time to save your driver’s license from a DMV suspension is very short.
 DUI cases often move very quickly, so make sure you have an experienced DUI defense attorney on your side right away.
-We are available 24/7 and our consultations are always free.
-Call us today at (702) 405 -0001 to schedule your free, confidential consultation.
+Call us now at (702) 405-0001 to arrange a consultation.